GA-CyberWorkforceAcademy/Wireshark/Exercise_3.md

     stream value to 1, you can view the next stream.
 This stream (1) sets up communications between the server and host to receive data of TCP port 21 (FTP-DATA).
-Set the filter’s tcp stream value to (2), as shown below to view the TCP stream in which the file is transfers.
+Set the filter’s tcp stream value to (2), as shown below to view the TCP stream in which the file is transferred.

 ![](media/a0bffca18dbba4022553c49a9a84e393.png)